 About Gift of Life Donor Program

-Gift of Life Donor Program is the non-profit, federally-designated organ procurement organization, serving 11.2 million people across the eastern half of Pennsylvania, southern New Jersey and Delaware.
+Gift of Life Donor Program is the non-profit, federally-designated organ procurement organization, serving 11.2 million people across Delaware, southern New Jersey and the eastern half of Pennsylvania.
 Its annual donation rate ranks among the highest in the world.
 Since 1974, Gift of Life has coordinated more than 46,000 life-saving organs for transplant, and approximately one million tissue transplants have resulted from the generosity of donors and their families.
 One organ donor can save the lives of up to eight people, and a tissue donor can enhance the lives of up to 75 others.
 For more information or to register, click here.